Ramya-SM/Study/Designing Data Intensive Apps/Foundataions/Reliable,Scalable,Maintainable apps.md

                                                 Or can use algorithms such as forward decay, t-digest, HdrHistogram Averaging percentiles from diff nodes is meaningless, right way to aggregate is to add histograms.
                                                 Refer: https://orangematter.solarwinds.com/2016/11/18/why-percentiles-dont-work-the-way-you-think/

-## Maintainability
+                    Ways to compute aproximate percentiles ->
+                        1. Histograms, which partition the population into ranges or bins, and then count how many fall into various ranges.
+                        2. Approximate streaming data structures and algorithms (sketches).
+                        3. Databases sampling from populations to give fast approximate answers.
+                        4. Solutions bounded in time, space, or both.

+#### Approches to cope with load ->

-people who work on system (ops,eng) should be able to maintain current functionality and adapt system to new usecases.
+## Maintainability -> people who work on system (ops,eng) should be able to maintain current functionality and adapt system to new usecases.